tylerneylon/math/raneys_lemmas/raneys_lemmas.md

 under composition, generates the set of all $n-$permutations.
 One way to see this is by considering the Steinhaus-Johnson-Trotter algorithm, which enumerates all
-$n-$permutations using a single swap between any two successive elements [@s-j-t-alg].
+$n-$permutations using only swap operations to move from one to the next [@s-j-t-alg].

 Since any pair of $n-$permutations $\pi_1$ and $\pi_2$ are
 a finite pair of swaps apart, they must have the same probability.